 ii.)
 Forty (40) work hours per week consisting of five (5) eight-hour work periods, or four (4) tenhour work periods, including meals and rest periods.
-Starting time for the eight hour shift will be 0800 hours.
-Starting time for the ten hour shift will be determined by the Fire Chief or designee but will be between 0700 and 0900 hrs.
+Starting time will be determined by the Fire Chief or designee but will be between 0700 and 0900 hrs.